summer1278/mo-wel/ReadMe.md

 # MO-WEL (Multi-Objective Weighted Ensemble Learning)

-MO-WEL trains and evaluates robust ensemble transformer models using multi-objective optimization to combine accuracy, calibration, and regularization for improved predictions.
+MO-WEL trains and evaluates robust ensemble models using multi-objective optimization to combine accuracy, calibration, and regularization for improved predictions in subjective text classification task with multiple annotators.
+The current implementation uses transformer as backbone, please note it is model-agnostic.

 Key features:
 - Train multiple transformer ensemble members with [`ModelTrainer`](models/trainer.py).